nateprice7/toil_no_more/README.md

 Reviewing PRs can be an important part of ensuring code quality in a product.
 Sometimes you may start a review and leave some comments in a pending state and not have time to finsih the review.
 If the list of PRs adds up and a little time passes then it can at times be pretty tedious.
 We are going to build up a command that will quickly tell us which reviews need to be finished.

-As we tried in the step above we can get a list of the PRs with the following command. gh pr list -R nateprice7/toil_no_more
+As we tried in the step above we can get a list of the PRs with the following command.

+`gh pr list -R nateprice7/toil_no_more`

+The above list of PRs is nice, but we are interested in the records that have pending reviews.
+The following command will return the results in a json format and will include the informations about reviews.

+`gh pr list -R nateprice7/toil_no_more --json=number,reviews`

 gh pr list -R nateprice7/toil_no_more --json=number,reviews | jq ".[]| select(.reviews[]|.author.login == \"$USER\" and .state == \"PENDING\")|.number

 #### Exercise 2.2 Extending your knowledge
 give a problem where they can apply their skills.